Abigail/Abigail.github.io/Src/Trapped/knight.md

 ### Spiral

+#### Square

-Of the traditional Chess pieces, this is the only piece which gets trapped on the Spiral.
+Of the traditional Chess pieces, this is the only piece which gets trapped on the Square Spiral.
 Circling the starting point in an irregular way in the opposite direction as the spiral, the %%PIECE%% gets trapped after 2,015 steps.

+#### Diamond

+On the Diamond Spiral, the %%PIECE%% remains free for almost twice as long as it stays free on the Square Spiral, but it does get trapped after 3,722 steps.

 ### Wedge